Creating opportunities for Indigenous learners

 Deborah Hurst, Dean at the Faculty of Business was thrilled to speak about this collaboration,

-“this partnership between AFOA and AU is all about reducing barriers to entry, to enabling learners to reach their fullest potentials, and perhaps to recovering those dreams of furthering education that some may have felt were lost to them.
+“This partnership between AFOA Alberta and AU is all about reducing barriers to entry, to enabling learners to reach their fullest potentials, and perhaps to recovering those dreams of furthering education that some may have felt were lost to them.
 What makes this partnership unique is that we can deliver a blended model of learning to support the huge role that culture plays in the lives of these Indigenous learners while providing a flexible online learning environment that fits seamlessly into their existing lives.”

 Gerald Whitford, President, AFOA Alberta Board of Directors went on to say how important it is to gain an education, “the key to making it in this world today is education.
 There was a time when First Nations people could get by on just knowing how to hunt, and gather, and trap.
 But the time has come where we have to accept that times are changing.
 I recently heard someone say that education is the new buffalo for First Nations people, meaning it is part of the answer to what ails us.”